TFTomSun/Environment.GitHub/README.md

 # Environment.GitHub

 Important!
-The one click build setup works only in my environment.
+The one click build setup works currently only in my environment.
 It is planned to make it common enough to be reusable in other projects.

 setup a new build
 * Important!
 In case you have already a ReadMe.md file, copy your Readme.md content to Readme.content.md.
 The build will overwrite the ReadMe.md file.